 Life can throw some serious curveballs sometimes.
 How do you cope?
 What happens to your business in the midst of so many difficult challenges?

-Some of you have watched Gary Brown, PhD a therapist in Los Angeles in our Private Practice Success Stories video.
+Some of you have watched Gary, PhD a therapist in Los Angeles in our Private Practice Success Stories video.
 Today, I was working on sending out an email and stumbled upon this standalone video that Gary recorded just 6 weeks after bootcamp after his first round of bootcamp.
 He got me to tear up and he has a real conversation about what it means to take a look at your practice when you are established as a therapist.

 - Private Practice Blogging (2)